 - Requesting a child support modification when your income has gone down

 - The process of changing one’s child support payment

-There are numerous reasons why I chose to address these issues.
-First, one cannot request a change to the current payment simply because they feel it is “unfair.”
-The Court will only entertain a request for a modification if certain requirements have been met.
-Second, it is important to immediately request a change if your income has gone down; many parents do not realize that their obligation stays the same until the Court orders otherwise.
-Third, a reduction in income will not necessarily result in a reduced monthly payment.
-If the Judge finds that the parent is “underemployed,” meaning that they are choosing to earn less, then the request for a modification will likely be denied.
+There are numerous reasons why we chose to address these issues.
+First, one cannot request a change to the current child support payment simply because they feel it is “unfair.”
+The court will only entertain a request for a modification if certain requirements have been met.
+Second, it is important to immediately request a change if your income has gone down; many parents do not realize that their child support obligation stays the same until the court orders otherwise.
+Third, a reduction in income will not necessarily result in a reduced monthly child support payment.
+If the judge finds that the parent is “underemployed,” meaning that they are choosing to earn less, then the request for a modification will likely be denied.
 Finally, understanding what to expect from the process can help to ensure that things go smoothly.

-One point I cannot stress enough is that one should contact an attorney if they wish for the Court to adjust their monthly payment.
-While the calculation of support can seem straightforward, the fact of the matter is that there are many nuances involved in determining the proper monthly payment.
-As a Virginia child support lawyer, I am able to assist with such matters.
-Contact my office today to schedule an initial consultation.
+One point to stress is that one should contact an attorney if they wish for the court to adjust their monthly child support payment.
+While the calculation of child support can seem straightforward, the fact of the matter is that there are many nuances involved in determining the proper monthly payment.
+Contact our office today to schedule an initial consultation.